 I hope this doesn’t sound like I’m taking your feelings lightly.
 I understand the heartache you feel when your kids leave home.

 But I also know that God loves us too much to let us stay where we are.
-He’s always directing our steps and working things together for our good.
+He’s always directing our steps and working things out for our good.
 Rom.
 8:28.

 That’s why I wrote this post–to encourage you to start focusing on what lies ahead of you instead of what you’ve left behind.